Ontario Highway 53: History

-though most sections of it were paved when it was commissioned as a provincial highway.
+though most sections of it had been paved when it was commissioned as a provincial highway.

 The only unpaved section, between Eastwood and Burford, was paved in 1937 and 1938.

 In 1954, the concurrency with Highway 2 near Woodstock was discontinued, establishing the western terminus at Eastwood.

-The route remained this way until the late-1990s.
-In 1997, the remainder of Highway 53 was downloaded to Regional Municipality of Oxford County, Brant County, and the City of Hamilton (formerly the Regional Municipality of Hamilton-Wentworth).
+The route remained this way until the late 1990s.
+In 1997, the remainder of Highway 53 was downloaded to the Regional Municipality of Oxford County, Brant County, and the City of Hamilton (formerly the Regional Municipality of Hamilton-Wentworth).

 The road is now known as Oxford County Road 55, Brant County Highway 53, and Brant County Highway 2/53 (for being co-signed with fellow defunct road Highway 2).
 In Hamilton, the road is simply known as Rymal Road and Garner Road.

 The former is named after William Rymal, (1759–1852), farmer and one of earliest settlers on the Hamilton mountain.